MicrosoftDocs/architecture-center/docs/ai-ml/architecture/basic-openai-e2e-chat-content.md

 Cost Optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Overview of the Cost Optimization pillar](/azure/architecture/framework/cost/overview).

 This basic architecture doesn't represent the costs for a production-ready solution.
 The architecture also doesn't have controls in place to guard against cost overruns.
-The following considerations outline some of the critical features that affect cost and that this architecture omits:
+The following considerations outline some of the crucial features that affect cost and that this architecture omits:

 - This architecture assumes that there are limited calls to Azure OpenAI.
 For this reason, we recommend that you use pay-as-you-go pricing instead of provisioned throughput.
-As you move toward a production solution, follow the [Azure OpenAI cost optimization guidance](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#azure-openai) in the baseline architecture.
+Follow the [Azure OpenAI cost optimization guidance](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#azure-openai) in the baseline architecture as you move toward a production solution.

 - The app service plan is configured for the Basic pricing tier on a single instance, which doesn't provide protection from an availability zone outage.
-The [baseline App Service architecture](/azure/architecture/web-apps/app-service/architectures/baseline-zone-redundant#app-service) recommends that you use Premium plans with three or more worker instances for high availability, which affects your costs.
+The [baseline App Service architecture](/azure/architecture/web-apps/app-service/architectures/baseline-zone-redundant#app-service) recommends that you use Premium plans with three or more worker instances for high availability.
+This approach affects your costs.

 - Scaling isn't configured for the managed online endpoint managed compute.
 For production deployments, you should configure autoscaling.
 The [baseline end-to-end chat architecture](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#zonal-redundancy-for-flow-deployments) recommends that you deploy to App Service in a zonal redundant configuration.
 Both of these architectural changes affect your costs when you move to production.

 - AI Search is configured for the Basic pricing tier with no added replicas.
 This topology can't withstand an Azure availability zone failure.
-The [baseline end-to-end chat architecture](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#ai-search---reliability) recommends that you deploy the workload with the Standard pricing tier or higher and deploy three or more replicas, which affect your costs as you move toward production.
+The [baseline end-to-end chat architecture](/azure/architecture/ai-ml/architecture/baseline-openai-e2e-chat#ai-search---reliability) recommends that you deploy the workload with the Standard pricing tier or higher and deploy three or more replicas.
+This approach can affect your costs as you move toward production.

 - There are no cost governance or containment controls in place in this architecture.
 Make sure that you guard against ungoverned processes or usage that might incur high costs for pay-as-you-go services like Azure OpenAI.